biblio-excerptise: a book unexamined is not worth having

 Once Ramanujan was cooking in the kitchen, and P.C.
 Mahalanobis sat in the

-drawing room reading a PUZZLE in the newspaper:
+drawing room reading a puzzle in the newspaper:

 The house was in a long street, numbered on this side one, two,

-three. and so on, and that all the numbers on one side of him added up
+three. and so on, and that all the numbers on one side of him added

-side of the street, but not so many as five hundred . . .
+on that side of the street, but not so many as five hundred . . .

 Through trial and error, Mahalanobis (who would go on to found the Indian